regen-network/testnets/README.md

 `regen-test-1001` is now live!

-We have a partially working fork of [Lunie](https://github.com/luniehq/lunie) at https://regen-network.gitlab.io/lunie.
+We have a working fork of [Lunie](https://github.com/luniehq/lunie) at https://lunie.regen.network and a fork of [Big Dipper](https://github.com/forbole/big_dipper) at at https://bigdipper.regen.network/

 The genesis files are in [./latest](latest)

 We have airdropped testnet tokens to all participants in the last Cosmos Hub testnet.
-If you would like to participate and have not received tokens, you can get some from this faucet: http://regen.coris.network/faucet or open an issue with an address and we'll send you some.
+If you would like to participate and have not received tokens, you can get some from this faucet: http://regen.coris.network/faucet, ask in our validator telegram channel: https://t.me/joinchat/FJGNSxOpjJcgrUGwAAOKUg or open an issue with an address and we'll send you some.

 ## How to Run a Testnet Validator